ANNarchy/ANNarchy/docs/manual/SpikeSynapse.rst

     )

 The synapse defines a ``psp`` argument which means that the output of this synapse is non-linear and the post-synaptic conductance should be summed over this value (``g`` in this case).
-It is not possible to use the exact integration scheme for such non-linear synapses.
+It is not possible to use the event-driven integration scheme for such non-linear synapses.